 The earliest known inhabitants of Tyrins date from the Neolithic Age (5000 BC).
 However, the city reached the pinnacle of its glory in the late Mycenaean Age (1400-1200 BC).
 It started to decline after the nearby Argos town was developed.
 Finally, Tyrins was destroyed by Argos in 468 B.C.
 By the time the Greek traveler and geographer Pausanias reached Tiryns in 2 BC, it was already a ghost city.

 This town was reinhabited in the Byzantine times and today a small village, named Tyrintha, lies close to these ancient remains which shroud an aura of mythology.
-In 1999, the archaeological site of Tyrins was declared a UNESCO World Heritage Site and it is highly visited today.
+In 1999, the archaeological site of Tyrins had been declared a UNESCO World Heritage Site and it is highly visited today.

 The photo is from wikipedia.org